unilaiva/unilaiva-songbook/README.md

 melody note name *e* above the word *Love* of the lyrics.
 Note that the note name must be specified in upper case for transposing to work, even though the result is actually displayed in lower case.

+Please provide at least the first sung interval of a song as two melody notes, as it helps to remember the song.
+We usually give a few more of the beginning notes, but rarely continue beyond the first line to avoid clutter.
+One ought to know the songs or find real sheet music for them.

 Full melodies are written using `lilypond` syntax.
 See documentation in [http://lilypond.org/](http://lilypond.org/). `lilypond` parts must be put outside of verses